akmtaiwansoftware/docs/reference/products/device-api/http/README.md

 * Curly brackets around HTTP headers represent optional or conditional headers.

 ## Connection Domain
 Each Murano device gateway instance receives a unique API domain for devices to connect to.
 Your unique domain (endpoint) can be retrieved from your account page.
-In this document, we will use the example domain of 'example.m2.exosite.io'.
+In this document, we will use the example domain of "example.m2.exosite.io".
 Replace the example domain with your unique domain when using the API.

-When making a secure TLS connection attempt to the API domain it is required to specify the domain as the SNI field in the TLS connection request.
-The HTTP 'Host' header must also be set to the domain name.
+When making a secure TLS connection attempt to the API domain, it is required to specify the domain as the SNI field in the TLS connection request.
+The HTTP "Host" header must also be set to the domain name.
 Any mismatch or use of an invalid domain will result in the connection being terminated without response.

 ## Authentication
-A device may authenticate with either a TLS Client Certificate during the TLS connection handshake, or using a secret Token sent in the 'X-Exosite-CIK' HTTP header.
+A device may authenticate with either a TLS Client Certificate during the TLS connection handshake or by using a secret Token sent in the "X-Exosite-CIK" HTTP header.

-When using a TLS Client Certificate for authentication, the certificate 'Subject' CommonName (CN) must hold the connecting device's identity.
+When using a TLS Client Certificate for authentication, the certificate "Subject" CommonName (CN) must hold the connecting device's identity.

-To establish a device's identity and authorization on the Murano device gateway a device's identity must be whitelisted and pre-shared authentication credentials set for the device, or the gateway must be configured to enable provisioning allowing a device to connect and provision it's identity and credentials.
+To establish a device's identity and authorization on the Murano device gateway, a device's identity must be whitelisted with pre-shared authentication credentials set for the device, or the gateway must be configured to enable provisioning, allowing a device to connect and provision its identity and credentials.

-For device gateways that are configured to enable provisioning and TLS client certificate authentication, a device that connects with a TLS client certificate of a whitelisted identity will be auto associated with the device gateway.
+For device gateways configured to enable provisioning and TLS client certificate authentication, a device that connects with a TLS client certificate of a whitelisted identity will be auto-associated with the device gateway.
 For device gateways that disallow provisioning, the device's client certificate will have to be pre-associated with the identity in the gateway.

-For device gateways that are configured to enable provisioning and Token authentication, a device must make a request to the [provision](#provision) API to receive a secret token that can be used for subsequent authenticated API requests.
-The device gateway can be configured to whitelist allowed identities, provisioning time windows and restrict IP addresses to manufacturing facilities for device provisioning.
+For device gateways configured to enable provisioning and Token authentication, a device must make a request to the [provision](#provision) API to receive a secret token that can be used for subsequent authenticated API requests.
+The device gateway can be configured to whitelist allowed identities, provision time windows, and restrict IP addresses to manufacturing facilities for device provisioning.

 # Provisioning and OTA updates

 ## Provision
 When the Murano device gateway is configured for Token authentication, calling this endpoint will provision credentials for the given `<identity>` and returns the secret `<token>` the device will use for all subsequent API requests.
 It is typical that the Murano device gateway is configured to only allow whitelisted identities to provision.
 Identities must also conform to the identity format specification defined in the device gateway settings.

 ### request
 ```